hed-standard/hed-examples/docs/source/HedSearchGuide.md

 -- say to the annotations for each event-marker associated with a data recording.

 The query object returns a list of matches within the annotation.
-Usually, users just test whether this list is empty or not to determine whether the query was satisfied.
+Usually, users just test whether this list is empty to determine if the query was satisfied.

 ### Calling syntax